Ko Piripiri te Maunga

 Ko Te Ati Awa toku Iwi

-Ko Waikawa te marae
+Ko Waikawa te Marae

 Ko Campbell Potter toku ingoa.

 In recent years I have been learning about and connecting with my Māori whakapapa – lineage, I have learned more about my Te Ati Awa Tupuna – Ancestors.
-I completed a Ngai Tahutanga and Personal Development course called Aoraki Bound, I have grown in confidence with being Māori.
+I have reconnected with my Marae in Waikawa.
 Teaching myself to carve Pounamu has been part of this and is why I created Campbell Carving.
-As well as this site, I have created a YouTube channel to share this journey and what I am learning.
-Check it out here.

 I was working in education between 2007 and 2017, in 2018 I moved back to my families sheep and beef farm to work there.
 I am the 6th generation to grow up there of my family, the Campbell’s, who came from Ireland.
 I have a beautiful wife and 2 kids.
 After deciding that farming is not our future we have settled in Christchurch to raise our family.
 As of 2020 I have been working at Rolleston College as a Kaiako teaching Outdoor Education.